-They both work and suffer atrocious commutes.
+They both work and deal with awful commutes.

 One Thing He Won’t Do

-The boyfriend has one horrible habit which he refuses to change, despite OP’s many protests.
+The boyfriend has one horrible habit that he refuses to change, despite OP’s many protests.
 For some reason, he can’t manage to get his dirty clothes in the hamper, and he leaves his wet towel in a ball on the floor rather than hanging it to dry.

 OP’s had countless conversations with her boyfriend about it.
 The clothes remain scattered on the floor for days, and the towel gets left so long it starts to mold.

 He Throws a Fit When She Asks About It

 OP fears even asking him about it anymore, as the last time she asked, it turned into a massive fight where he called her names, guilt-tripped her, and threatened to leave.

 “He’d get mad, threaten to leave “since he’s such a horrible boyfriend,” say he was going to put it away eventually, and that I was being a b—,” reported OP.

 She also doesn’t want to ask because she feels like an adult should be able to put their own dirty clothes in a hamper without being told.

 One day while cooking a nice dinner for the two of them, OP asked her boyfriend to pick up his clothes, which had been sitting out for about five days.